European shares rise led by defensive stocks, telecoms slump

-Shares in French group Bouygues slumped more than 15 percent to below 30 euros and were on course for their worst day in 17 years.
+Shares in French group Bouygues slumped almost 15 percent to 30 euros and were heading for their worst day in 17 years.

-The STOXX Europe 600 Telecommunications index was down 1.2 percent at one-month lows following the failure late on Friday of the proposed 10 billion euro cash-and-share deal.
+The STOXX Europe 600 Telecommunications index was down 0.3 percent after hitting a one-month low following the failure on Friday of the proposed 10 billion euro cash-and-share deal.

-Orange was down 6.4 percent.
-Other French telecom firms also dropped sharply, with Iliad, SFR and Altice all down by 13 and 17 percent.
+Orange was down 4.2 percent.
+Other French telecom firms also dropped sharply, with Iliad, SFR and Altice all down by more than 14 percent.

 The proposed tie-up was widely seen as a make-or-break chance to reduce the number of telecoms groups to three from four in France and prop up profits, which have been depressed since the arrival of low-cost operator Iliad.